uncbiag/InverseConsistency/docs/source/medical_training.rst

 Selecting a Model
 =================

 This tutorial can be used to train the architectures GradICON or Inverse Consistency by Construction, or to finetune uniGradICON.
 The following code is very similar to the code used to train the 2-D model for registering the MNIST test dataset, but with dimension set to 3.
+This is also the stage to select the resolution that your model runs at.
+For this dataset, we will pick half of the original resolution for ConstrICON or GradICON, and for uniGradICON we will pick [175, 175, 175] to match the pretrained weights.

 Create model.py as follows: